0

 Contents

-Sarah Mercer, Vice-Chair
+Sarah Mercer, Chair

 Sarah Mercer was recently appointed to the Ethics Commission by Chief Justice Brian Boatright.
 She has been practicing law for over 14 years, earning her B.A. from Harvard University, and in true Colorado native fashion, earned her J.D. from the University of Colorado.
 Upon completion of her J.D., Commissioner Mercer served as a judicial law clerk to Chief Justice Michael Bender of the Colorado Supreme Court.
 After practicing natural resources litigation for several years, she returned to the Court to serve at Counsel to Chief Justice Bender.
 She currently practices with AM Law200 firm Brownstein Hyatt Farber Schreck where she combines her litigation background with her experience navigating state and local government as a shareholder in the state government relations group.